Replicable-MARL/MARLlib/docs/source/algorithm/jointQ_family.rst

 IQL: Independent Q Learning.
 -----------------------------------------------------

+.. admonition:: Quick Facts

     - Independent Q Learning (IQL) is the natural extension of q learning under multi-agent settings.
-- The sampling/training pipeline is the same when we stand at the view of a single agent when comparing IQL and Q learning.
     - Agent architecture of IQL consists of one module: ``Q``.
     - IQL applies to cooperative, competitive, and mixed task modes.

 Workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^